Downgrade to Upgrade: Optimizer Simplification Enhances Robustness in LLM Unlearning: Downgrading the Optimizer Upgrades Unlearning Robustness

 \textbf{Enhanced unlearning robustness to weight quantization via downgraded optimizers.} Extending Fig.\,\ref{fig:pre-quant} by incorporating additional downgraded optimizers beyond Adam (including signSGD, RS, and AdaZO), \textbf{Fig.\,\ref{fig:degrade-quant}(a-b)} reports the initial unlearning performance on MUSE-Books (``before Q'') and the performance under 4-bit weight quantization (``after Q''), using GradDiff and NPO as the unlearning methods.
 Consistent with Fig.\,\ref{fig:pre-quant}, the 1-bit compressed optimizers signAdam and signSGD improve quantization robustness compared to Adam.
 Likewise, the first-order RS-based optimization also achieves both effective unlearning before quantization and improved robustness after quantization.
 The ZO optimizer, viewed as the ZO downgrade of RS, shows more nuanced behavior.
 Prior to quantization, ZO exhibits weaker unlearning: for both GradDiff and NPO, it yields higher VerbMem and KnowMem on $\mathcal{D}_{\mathrm{f}}$ and lower KnowMem on $\mathcal{D}_{\mathrm{r}}$.
 However, after quantization, ZO demonstrates \emph{remarkably strong robustness}: it attains substantially lower VerbMem and KnowMem on $\mathcal{D}_{\mathrm{f}}$ than other methods.
 This pattern holds across both GradDiff- and NPO-based unlearning.
 The tradeoff is that ZO yields the weakest utility, reflecting its downgraded optimization accuracy. {As will be shown later, we can leverage ZO’s robustness benefits to improve FO-based unlearning via a hybrid approach that integrate ZO with FO.}

-\textbf{ZO exhibits stronger robustness than other optimizers against relearning.} \textbf{Fig.\,\ref{fig:degrade-quant}(c-d)} shows unlearning robustness under \textit{relearning attacks}.
+\textbf{ZO exhibits stronger robustness than other optimizers against relearning.} Fig.\,\ref{fig:degrade-quant}(c-d) shows unlearning robustness under \textit{relearning attacks}.
 Among first-order downgraded optimizers, FO RS performs the best, with lower VerbMem and KnowMem on $\mathcal{D}_{\mathrm{r}}$ after 100 relearning steps (``Relearn100'') for both GradDiff and NPO, consistent with literature on smoothness optimization \citep{fan2025towards}.
 In contrast, signAdam and signSGD show only occasional gains over Adam.
 The most notable improvement comes from ZO, which consistently yields the lowest VerbMem and KnowMem on $\mathcal{D}_{\mathrm{f}}$ across both unlearning methods.
 Results on robustness to relearning (Fig.\,\ref{fig:degrade-quant}(c-d)) and weight quantization (Fig.\,\ref{fig:degrade-quant}(a-b)) highlight the distinctive advantage of the downgraded ZO optimizer over RS, gradient-compressed FO, and standard FO.
 We hypothesize that ZO guides unlearning into a different optimization basin, yielding distinct dynamics and greater robustness.